ventaur/ghost-cloudflare-cache-purge/README.md

 This project is a fork of 'milgradesec/ghost-cache-purge-worker'.
 This fork __supports multiple Ghost sites__ in different __Cloudflare Zones ID__.
-The only settings to push is the __API token__ to allow this Worker to clean the content cache.
+The only settings to push are the __API token__ to allow this Worker to purge the content cache and optionally, an indicator that you have an Enterprise plan (the default assumes you do not).

 ## 📙 Usage